 Thirty-two Philippine peacekeepers trapped by rebels in the Syrian Golan Heights have been rescued, the UN says.

+A UN spokesperson said the "situation on the ground is calm but tense", without providing further details.
 Another group of 40 peacekeepers escaped a seven-hour siege by rebels after returning fire in self-defence, said the head of the Philippines army.

 The rebels - said to be from the al-Qaeda-linked Nusra Front - have taken 44 Fijian peacekeepers hostage.